 The share of education aid allocated to secondary education within sub-Saharan Africa is the second highest (after South Asia) compared to other regions (Table 2).
 With respect to aid spending on secondary education in sub-Saharan Africa specifically, there has been a greater increase in the amount disbursed to this sub-sector compared to other levels of education (Figure 14).
 By 2016, the growth in ODA to secondary education had outpaced all other education sub-sectors over the 14-year period.
-While ODA disbursed to secondary education and post-secondary education was 1% and 2% respectively.
+While ODA disbursed to secondary education grew annually by 6% per annum between 2002 and 2016, the equivalent for basic education and post-secondary education was 1% and 2% respectively.
 As a share of total ODA to education, the amount disbursed to secondary education has increased from 16% in 2002 to 25% in 2016.
 The increase has come largely at the expense of basic education, whose share has decreased from 54% to 46% over the same period (Figure 15).